 Do I Need to Be at My Ideal Weight Before Having a Tummy Tuck?

 You may have lost a large amount of weight but just cannot seem to drop that extra 25 or so pounds!
-If your BMI is not over 35 and are within about 30% of your ideal weight and in overall good health, you should be a viable candidate for plus-size tummy tuck surgery.
+While there are no standard weight requirements for a tummy tuck, there are some guidelines most cosmetic surgeons follow.
+If your BMI is not over 35 and you are within about 30% of your ideal weight and in overall good health, you should be a viable candidate for plus-size tummy tuck surgery.

 If you are plus-size and desire to have a tummy tuck to achieve that final milestone, please, set up a consultation to learn more and see if you are a candidate for a plus-size tummy tuck.
 Contact us today to schedule your plus-size abdominoplasty consultation.